ImageMagick v6 Examples --

 [IM Output]

-Now you can generate a library of pre-prepared frames to use with your images, such as this Autumn Leaves border overlay image which it modified from another image.
+Now you can generate a library of pre-prepared frames to use with your images, such as this Autumn Leaves Image.

 convert thumbnail.gif autumn_leaves.png +swap \